-Cape Town is currently on Level 5 water restrictions
+Cape Town is currently experiencing severe water restrictions

 Severe drought and insufficient winter rains mean that radical action is required